 As a young pitcher moves into his teens and his growth plate closes, he becomes more susceptible to developing elbow tendonitis.
 Typically, the condition can be treated with rehab and rest.
 Although it can result in a great deal of pain and tenderness on the outer portion of the joint, it is usually not a very serious problem.

-Medi-Dyne offers the Cho-Pat® Elbow Compression Sleeve to combat elbow tendonitis by helping heal the problem through compression and warmth of the joint.
+Medi-Dyne offers the Cho-Pat® Elbow Support to combat elbow tendonitis by helping heal the problem through compression and warmth of the joint.
 It can be used either before, during or after a throwing session.
-Our StretchRite®is great for providing treatment both before and after activities.
-If you would like to order these products or learn more, visit our e-store or call us at 800-810-1740.

 The post Protecting Young Pitchers from Elbow Tendonitis and Other Problems appeared first on Medi-Dyne.